objcio/articles/2015-02-10-gpu-accelerated-machine-vision.md

 One technique for detecting corners was proposed by Harris and Stephens in "A Combined Corner and Edge Detector."[^5] This so-called Harris corner detector uses a multi-step process to identify corners within scenes.

 As with the other processes we've talked about, the image is first reduced to luminance.
 The X and Y gradients around a pixel are determined using a Sobel, Prewitt, or related kernel, but they aren't combined to yield a total edge magnitude.
-Instead, the X gradient strength is passed along in the red color component, the Y gradient strength in the green, and the product of the X and Y gradient strengths in the blue component.
+Instead, the X gradient strength is passed along in the red color component, the Y gradient strength in the green color component, and the product of the X and Y gradient strengths in the blue color component.

 A Gaussian blur is then applied to the result of that calculation.
 The values encoded in the red, green, and blue components are extracted from that blurred image and used to populate the variables of an equation for calculating the likelihood that a pixel is a corner point: